bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

   so are incredibly fast
 - Stack-based alternatives to standard library types should be preferred (spin, parking_lot)

-## Smart pointers and collections
+## Smart pointers

-The first thing to note are the "smart pointer" and collections types.
+The first thing to note are the "smart pointer" types.
 When you have data that must outlive the scope in which it is declared, or your data is of unknown or dynamic size, you'll make use of these types.

 The term [smart pointer](https://en.wikipedia.org/wiki/Smart_pointer) comes from C++, and is used to describe objects that are responsible for managing ownership of data allocated on the heap.
-The smart pointers available in the `alloc` crate should look rather familiar:
+The smart pointers available in the `alloc` crate should look mostly familiar:
 - [`Box`](https://doc.rust-lang.org/alloc/boxed/struct.Box.html)
 - [`Rc`](https://doc.rust-lang.org/alloc/rc/struct.Rc.html)
 - [`Arc`](https://doc.rust-lang.org/alloc/sync/struct.Arc.html)